 How Long Can a Golden Retriever Live?

 Most Golden Retrievers live to be between 10 and 12 years old.
 Genetic factors play a large role in how long a particular canine lives.
 Genetic factors likely play a role in a pet’s susceptibility to cancer, which can decrease their lifespan considerably.

 Hip and bone problems can also factor into a dog’s quality of life as they age.
 Genetic factors also play a role in these disorders, though being overweight is also a big factor in Golden Retriever lifespan.

 Do you have a Golden Retriever?
 Let us know how old they are in the comments below!

 References and Further Reading

-“FAQ.”
+- “FAQ.”
 Goldheart Golden Retrievers.

-Smith, Gail.
+- Smith, Gail.
 “Evaluation of risk factors for degenerative joint disease associated with hip dysplasia in German Shepherd Dogs, Golden Retrievers, Labrador Retrievers, and Rottweilers.”
 Journal of the American Veterinary Medical Association.
 2001.

-“Genetic Welfare Problems of Companion Animals.”
+- “Genetic Welfare Problems of Companion Animals.”
 Universities Federation for Animal Welfare.

-Vogelsang, Jessica.
+- Vogelsang, Jessica.
 “Golden retriever study confronts heartbreak of cancer with unparalleled veterinary research effort.”
 Veterinary News.
 2014.

-“Golden Retriever Lifetime Study.”
+- “Golden Retriever Lifetime Study.”
 Morris Animal Foundation.

-Riva, Gretel.
+- Riva, Gretel.
 “Neutering Dogs: Effects on Joint Disorders and Cancers in Golden Retrievers.”
 PLOS One.
 2013.

-Cave.
+- Cave.
 “Uterine carcinoma in a 10‐month‐old golden retriever.”
 Journal of Small Animal Practice.
 2006.

-“Why are Golden retrievers more likely to die of cancer than any other breed?”
+- “Why are Golden retrievers more likely to die of cancer than any other breed?”
 Daily Mail.
 2015.

-“Golden Retriever.”
+- “Golden Retriever.”
 American Kennel Club.